June 27th, 2023

 Mmmm!
 You can get fresh saltwater fish all year round, but the peak months are at wintertime, or as fishermen always say – every month that doesn’t start with an ‘M’ is mackerel month, oh wait, except May.
 Last but not least, try Norwegian strawberries in July; they’re so tasteful, as they’ve been ripening in the long Nordic summers.

-As of September 2022, Norway has 14 restaurants with a total of 17 stars in the Michelin guide.
+In 2023, six Norwegian restaurants received their first Michelin star.
+That means Norway has 20 Michelin restaurants with a total of 23 stars in the Michelin guide.
 One of these restaurants is Speilsalen in Trondheim where Head Sommelier and four times Norwegian Champion of Sommelier, Henrik Dahl Jahnsen, pair delicious wines from the hotel's rich wine cellar.
 At another Trondheim-restaurant, Credo, Chef Heidi Bjerkan was awarded the inagural Michelin Guide Sustainability Award in 2019.
+This year, Stallen, a tiny restaurant inside a former stable block was rewarded its first Michelin Green star.

 In Oslo, Michelin chef Esben Holmboe Bang has opened 4 new restaurants within the last two years, and the ambitious expansion includes brasserie The Vandelay next to the mothership Maaemo, the cocktail bar The Conservatory, Kafeteria August and french inspired Mon Oncle.
 Beef Wellington with a French twist has never tasted better!